Jameslo599/aws-nextjs-resume/README.md

 -- IAM Access Analyzer --
 To better enforce principle of least privilege, I utilized the IAM Access Analyzer to detect unused roles and permissions.
 I found that this tool was extremely helpful in identifying over-permissive roles and providing recommended policies for substitution.
 One of my biggest worries was having to manually writes each policy, but I've been using the recommended policies without any issue.

+In addition, I also added the access analyzer to my CI/CD pipeline to validate policies written in /policies before merging the pull request.
+This is to ensure that over-permissive or erroneous policies never make it to the cloud.
+I essentially wrote a script that checks every .json file in /policies and if an error is detected, I stop the workflow with 'exit 1'.
+I learned how to do this after going through AWS's 'Integrating AWS IAM Access Analyzer in a CI/CD Pipeline' workshop.